Academic Matters

 Rector’s Book of Achievement

 The Rector’s Book of Achievement is kept in the Rector’s office.
-Pupils will be nominated by staff to sign the Book of Achievement in recognition of their achievements in
+Pupils will be nominated by staff to sign the Book of Achievement in recognition of their achievements in these areas:

-• Their contribution to school life, above and beyond the norm.
+- Their contribution to school life, above and beyond the norm.

-• Success in a school activity, either curricular or co- curricular e.g. a particular piece of exceptional work or high standards of performance, displayed over an extended period or set of reports.
+- Success in a school activity, either curricular or co-curricular e.g. a particular piece of exceptional work or high standards of performance, displayed over an extended period or set of reports.

-• Their achievement of an outstanding success either in school or out of school.
+- Their achievement of an outstanding success either in school or out of school.

-The aim of the Rector’s Book of Achievement is to recognise good performance and positive contributions from a broad range of pupils at the Edinburgh Academy.
+The aim of the Rector’s Book of Achievement is to recognise excellent performance and positive contributions from a broad range of pupils at the Edinburgh Academy.
 The aim is not to be prescriptive in the types of nominations that staff feel are appropriate for pupils to sign the book, but rather to encourage the opportunity to acknowledge to the Rector individual success, effort and achievement.

 Academic Colours

 Academic Colours celebrate those individuals who go above and beyond in their academic studies, engaging in self-directed projects, extending their learning through enrichment activities and leading others in their studies.
-The awards begin at Bronze level in the 3rds, before progressing to Silver in the 5ths and culminating in a Gold Award and Academic Colours tie in the 7ths.

 Merits

-Merits similarly can be awarded for a variety of reasons: for good work, for rigorous effort, for resilience and perseverance or for displaying one of the Accie Values.
+Merits can be awarded for a variety of reasons: for good work, for rigorous effort, for resilience and perseverance or for displaying one of the Accie Values.

 Technology at EA